 One of the major advantages of any IRA is that income earned by the IRA is not taxed.
 However, there are certain types of income that an IRA must avoid, as earning these types of income generates Unrelated Business Income Tax (UBIT).

 Interest, dividends, capital gains, and royalties never create a UBIT problem.
+Passthrough income from an active business (which could include Bitcoin mining), on the other hand, may create UBIT issues.
 [A good rule of thumb is that an investment that generates a Form 1099 DIV or 1099 INT for tax purposes creates no UBIT issues, while investments that generate a Form K1 for tax purposes do potentially create UBIT issues.]

 Rental income earned from real estate owned by your IRA LLC also does not generate UBIT, so long as two requirements are met:

 - The amount of rent you charge is not based on the amount of profits earned by the tenant.